thebkv/bkv/esther07.md

 The king and Haman come to Esther's second banquet.

-During the banquet of wine, the king again asks Esther what she wants and promises to grant her request.
+During the banquet of wine, Ahasuerus again asks Esther for her petition and promises to grant her request.

 Esther asks for her own life and the lives of her people.

-She explains that they have been sold:
+She tells the king that they have been sold:

 > “to be destroyed, to be slain, and to perish.”

-She adds that if they had only been sold as servants, she would have remained silent, although even that loss would have harmed the king.
+She says that if they had merely been sold as bondmen and bondwomen, she would have remained silent, although even that loss could not compensate for the damage to the king.

 ### The Key

-Esther finally says openly that the threatened people are her people.
+Esther openly identifies herself with the people named in Haman's decree.

-Her hidden identity becomes part of the petition.
+Her petition is no longer about an unnamed population somewhere in the empire.

+She says:

+> “I and my people.”

+The identity she kept hidden in Chapter 2 now determines what she says before the king.

 ### BKV

-There are times when something becomes impossible to keep at a distance because it touches what you truly belong to.
+There comes a point when belonging to God has to affect what you are willing to stand with.

-Esther could once live in the palace while her Jewish identity remained unknown.

-That separation can no longer continue.
+Esther has lived in the palace while her Jewish identity remained private.
+The crisis has brought her to the point where safety can no longer be maintained by keeping that belonging separate from the rest of her life.

-She says:
+The disciple can experience the same division.
+You can know that you belong to God while still keeping that belonging away from the places where it would cost you something.
+It can remain true in belief while having little authority over a difficult relationship, a fear, a compromise, a desire for approval, or a decision you do not want to make.

-> “I and my people”
+Esther says, **“I and my people.”**

-For the disciple, this is the point where belonging to God begins shaping how you speak about what is happening in your own life.

-You stop treating destructive things as though they belong somewhere outside you.

-You begin asking what they are doing to the life God has given you.

-Esther's identification makes the danger personal enough to name.
+Her belonging has reached her mouth, her decision, and her position before the king.

+That is the movement here.
+What she already was inwardly is now governing what she is willing to do openly.

 ---

-### 7:5–6 — Esther Names Haman
+### 7:5–6 — “The Adversary and Enemy”

 > “The adversary and enemy is this wicked Haman.”

 ### What Happens

-The king asks:
+The king asks Esther:

 > “Who is he, and where is he, that durst presume in his heart to do so?”

-Esther answers directly:
+Esther answers:

 > “The adversary and enemy is this wicked Haman.”